- We advise you to exercise normal safety precautions in Turkmenistan.

-The Australian Government may only be able to provide limited consular assistance to Australian/Turkmenistan dual nationals who are arrested or detained and have travelled on their Turkmenistan passport.
+The Australian Government may have a limited ability to provide consular assistance to Australian/Turkmenistan dual nationals who are arrested or detained and have travelled on their Turkmenistan passport.

 Australian/Turkmenistan dual nationals may be required to perform military service in Turkmenistan.
-Australian/Turkmenistan dual nationals should seek advice from an Embassy or Consulate of Turkmenistan, such as the Turkmenistan Embassy in Washington DC (email: firstname.lastname@example.org) well in advance of travel.
+Australian/Turkmenistan dual nationals should seek advice from an Embassy or Consulate of Turkmenistan well in advance of travel.

 Malaria is a risk in some areas in the south-east of Turkmenistan.
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, typhoid, polio and hepatitis) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
+Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, typhoid and hepatitis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.